-Learning sound-symbol relationships: Persistent difficulty in linking letter symbols to sounds can be an early indicator of dyslexia.
-Some children routinely give the wrong sound for a given letter symbol, even ones that are frequent.
-If this persists even when the symbol is written in large font, the problem may be a specific learning disability like dyslexia.
+- Learning sound-symbol relationships: A persistent difficulty in linking letter symbols to sounds can be an early indicator of dyslexia.
+Some children routinely give the wrong sound for a given letter symbol, even frequent ones.

-Difficulty blending: In English, and many other languages, each character in a written word represents one phoneme, or sound.
-You can think of a phoneme as a unit of sound that bears meaning.
-For example, the difference between /t/ and /d/ is a salient one for English speakers: “debt” and dead” are pronounced in similar ways, only the ending of the word differs – but the ending changes the meaning.
-To successfully deal with a word, a beginning reader must “blend” the sounds represented by the various symbols: the sequence t – a – p must become a single sound: “tap”.
-Dyslexia can make it difficult for the young reader to do this, even for very simple words.
+- Difficulty blending: In English, and many other languages, each character in a written word represents one phoneme or sound.
+To successfully deal with a word, a beginning reader must “blend” the individual sounds represented by the various symbols: the sequence t – a – p must become a single sound: “tap.”
+Dyslexia can make it difficult for the young reader to do this.

-Difficulty substituting sounds: Just as they may struggle to blend sounds into words, dyslexics often do not readily do the opposite task of breaking words into separate sound segments.
-A task such as changing one sound for another may be very difficult: “change the ‘t’ in ‘tap’ into a ‘m’ to make a new word”.
+- Difficulty segmenting: Just as they may struggle to blend sounds into words, people with dyslexia often do not readily do the opposite task of breaking words into separate sound segments.

-Retaining heard information: Dyslexic children often fail to follow verbal instructions.
-This can easily be mistaken for defiance or a deficit in hearing.
-But it might indicate a deficit in auditory memory, which is a crucial aspect of learning.
+- Retaining heard information: Dyslexic children often fail to follow verbal instructions, which can easily be mistaken for defiance or a deficit in hearing.

 How common is dyslexia?

-It’s difficult to arrive at a concrete figure, but dyslexia seems to affect a large number of people.
+While it’s hard to arrive at a concrete figure, dyslexia seems to affect a large number of people.
 Most estimates place the number at between 4 and 12 percent of a population.
 According to the International Dyslexia Association, at least one in every ten otherwise able people has serious dyslexia problems.